Who to report chemical spray drift to

 - related concerns about risks to human health.

-Phone Biosecurity Queensland on 13 25 23 where agricultural chemicals have been applied contrary to label instructions, such as:
+Phone Biosecurity Queensland on 13 25 23 where agricultural chemicals have been applied contrary to label instructions.
+Examples relevant to spray drift include violating the spray drift constraints that appear on some herbicide labels, such as:

 - harvesting crops too early outside of label withholding periods